President Of TrainSmart, Inc.

 Our clients expect our instructional designers to use the needs analysis to provide a design recommendation that may incorporate several modalities.
 The focus is always on the learner and the learner’s experience.
-Our primary focus is on what does the learner absolutely need to learn?
+Our primary focus is on what the learner absolutely needs to learn.

-“The How” they learn it depends on a variety of factors including the budget, whether or not the learners are collocated or dispersed, development time, shelf life, corporate culture, and learner preferences.
+“The How” they learn depends on a variety of factors including the budget, whether or not the learners are collocated or dispersed, development time, shelf life, corporate culture, and learner preferences.

 What we believe is that it takes both a creative mind and a mind that pays attention to detail to succeed as an instructional designer.
 If that sounds like an unusual combination of strengths – in our experience, it is!
 There are very few people who deliver exciting creative and at the same time love getting in the weeds to make sure nothing falls through the cracks.

 What is exciting creative?
 Sometimes, it’s a big idea: the one that pushes the envelope.
 Sometimes, it’s a well-written script.
 Sometimes, it’s figuring out how to create effective learning on a shoestring budget.
 And sometimes, it’s knowing how to create a blockbuster when the budget allows.

 The instructional designers that we want to partner with have to be a master of a variety of tools.
 It’s not enough to know how to storyboard in Word, we expect our instructional designers to be proficient in a host of storyboard platforms so we can flex to meet the platform our clients and vendors prefer to use.